 About the Wisconsin State Fair

-The Wisconsin State Fair dates back to 1851 and is a must-visit event from July 31 to August 10, 2025.
-If you have never been to Wisconsin, it is a great way to see what the Dairy State offers.
+The Wisconsin State Fair, dating back to 1851, is a must-visit event from July 31 to August 10, 2025.
+If you have never been to Wisconsin, it’s a great way to experience what the Dairy State has to offer.

 The fair is great for beer, corn on the cob, cream puffs, and deep-fried treats.
 Don’t forget your antacids!